A gunman killed his brother. Now Farris Barakat is on an American journey.

 They wore skinny jeans, matte lipstick and hijabs of all cloths and colors.
 Wool, silk, cotton, polyester.
 Black, blue, taupe.
 They sprawled themselves on the carpeted floor of the prayer room and passed around a family-size tub of buttered popcorn.
 Most of the women were affiliated with a nonprofit The Light House supports: Muslim Women For.
 A table brimming with feminist literature also included hygiene products that made Farris blush.

-The organization was one of several the Our Three Winners Foundation now supports.
+The organization was one of several The Light House project now supports.
 Another program is called Notable Pursuits, which showcases the lives of young Muslims -- not because they were attacked and made the news, but because of the remarkable work they are doing every day.

 These days, Farris spends long hours here, in the house he built.
 It is where he feels safe, where he can be himself.
 He can cry here.
 He can run upstairs to pray and submit himself to God.
 He drives home, to the house in which he grew up with Deah, to rest his head for the night.
 But The Light House is where feels at his best, his white labradoodle, AJ, by his side.